Complex Case Planning

 Bulletin and Process Planning Process

 The complex case planning bulletin outlines three tiers to ensure coordinated service planning for children and youth under age 21 with complex needs.
-The tiers include a county level process, county/state joint process, and state process.
+The tiers include a county level process, regional process, and state process.

 The County Level Process